-The focus group will be an important part of our research project on theological reflection in youth ministry.
-We want to know whether or not you apply theological reflection in your everyday youth ministry practice, and if not, what else you find helpful in connecting faith and life.
+These focus groups will be an important part of our research project on theological reflection in youth ministry.
+We want to know whether or not you apply Theological Reflection in your everyday youth ministry practice, and if not, what else you find helpful in connecting faith and life.

 WE DO GOD: CHRISTIAN PRACTICE AND ‘SPIRITUAL EXPERIMENTS’